 Many commercial flea and tick preventatives are unsafe, containing toxins or chemicals that can make your pet sick or even harm your family.
-Cancer, seizures and many other illnesses have been linked to oral and topical flea and tick control products.
+Cancer, seizures, and many other illnesses have been linked to oral and topical flea and tick control products.
 This is scary, but before you panic, know that help is here.
-There are several natural, safe flea treatment options to keep critters off of your pet and out of your home.
+There are several naturals, safe flea treatment options to keep critters off of your pet and out of your home.

 Safe flea treatment for dogs and cats starts by eradicating chemicals.
 And Essential Oils are a great way to keep fleas away from your pet, without using any chemicals.
-These oils are made entirely from plants, and are 100% natural.
+These oils are made entirely from plants and are 100% natural.
 My go-to recipe for repelling pests is as follows:

 - 2 cups Apple Cider Vinegar